-- Establish native plant alternatives to replace grass from small areas around campus that are not utilized heavily by students. - Educate students and the community on native plants and sustainable landscaping. - Create positive stakeholder engagements between landscaping staff, students, student-led organizations, and education. - Reduce long-term maintenance of plots. - Increase pollinator vitality.
+- Establish edible native plants at the York Community farm. - Educate the community of Bellingham on native plants and sustainable landscaping. - Create positive stakeholder engagements between landscaping staff, students, student-led organizations, and education. - Reduce long-term maintenance of the plot. - Increase pollinator vitality. - Ensure a smooth on-campus version of the project in Spring 2024.